 If you’re leaving Germany indefinitely, don’t forget to deregister yourself as well!
 Simply go online and submit a form to cancel the radio tax in Germany.
 The government will stop taking money from you after you fill out this form.
 This way, they know that you no longer want to be subjected to the radio tax.

 If you don’t do deregistering, you will keep getting charged for the fixed payment and that can cause serious trouble. in future

-Although there may seem like many different types of taxes to pay in Europe and elsewhere throughout the world-the radio tax in Germany is an essential one that should not be overlooked.
+Although there may seem like many different types of taxes to pay in Europe.
+The radio tax in Germany is an essential one that should not be overlooked.
 It could become really expensive if you fail to pay this radio fee.